 Redefining luxury living in Astoria, Graffiti House is a collection of 28 beautifully crafted one bedroom residences located in the heart of the Astoria waterfront arts scene.
 Residents will enjoy ample amenities including a landscaped roof deck with panoramic 360° views, bright and airy fitness studio, and on-site parking.
 Graffiti House combines artisan craftsmanship and contemporary appointments, located in Queens’ most culturally diverse neighborhood.

 Landscaped roof deck with panoramic 360° views of the East River waterfront, Manhattan, and Queens.
-This outdoor space is highlighted by programmed zones for barbecuing, dining, tanning and lounging, and features an outdoor kitchen with grill, outdoor cinema, and extra-large wisteria-covered pergola.
+This outdoor space is highlighted by programmed zones for barbecuing, dining, tanning and lounging, and features an outdoor kitchen with grill, and extra-large wisteria-covered pergola.

 - Direct views of the East River Waterfront, Manhattan, and Queens